Fluid-X/core/docs/whitepaper.draft.md

 | Provide Liquidity (has both) | 3                | 1               | 60              | 20             |
 | Provide Liquidity (has one)  | 5                | 1               | 100             | 20             |

-Note: tansaction time is assuming an average of 20 seconds for a transaction to be confirmed.
+Note: transaction time is assuming an average of 20 seconds for a transaction to be confirmed.

 ---